-Television (TV) and film productions can bring essential personnel to Canada through the TV and Film Production Workers category.
+Canada has a booming entertainment industry.
+As such, television (TV) and film productions can bring essential personnel to Canada through the TV and Film Production Work Permit Category.

 Work permits acquired through this category are exempt from the requirement to obtain a Labour Market Impact Assessment (LMIA).
 Although exempt from a LMIA, foreign nationals must comply with all provisions governing temporary work in Canada, including obtaining a Temporary Resident Visa, if applicable.